 Unlimited paid time off (PTO) sounds too good to be true.
 That’s because in many company cultures it can lead to people taking less PTO because they aren’t sure how or when to take it or are worried about how they will be perceived.
 However, it can be beneficial for both employee and employer to encourage time off.
 Unlimited PTO can lead to employees being more productive and efficient when they are in the office, and it means less paperwork for HR directors.
 We love a good win-win.
 As we begin, let's first ask the all-important question:

-How do you offer this perk in a way that it is actually a benefit and not just another opportunity for people to feel guilty for not working hard enough?
+So, how do you offer this perk in a way that it is actually a benefit and not just another opportunity for people to feel guilty for not working hard enough?

 Lead by example.

 Lead by example and take time off when you need a break or aren’t feeling well—especially if you manage a team.
 When employees see you taking time off as needed they’ll feel more comfortable taking time off themselves.

 Create a Slack channel or another way to share photos of what people are doing with their PTO.
 Encourage people to share about their vacations with their teams and with the rest of the company.

 Also, did you know that anticipating and planning a trip is sometimes the happiest part of the vacation for people?
 As people imagine the possibilities and have something to look forward to, it will boost their mood and put some pep in their step even before they leave for their grand adventure.

 Admit that unlimited PTO is, well, a little misleading.

 Let’s be real, the “unlimited” part of PTO is not exactly true, because if it was truly unlimited people could come in for only one week a year.
 Be specific about what it means at your company and put in writing what the official company policies are regarding PTO.
 Is there a required amount of notice to give or other restrictions?
 Let people know upfront so they feel empowered to take PTO in a way that benefits both them and the company.